OU to increase number of nursing students by admitting all qualified applicants

 Officials said the increase will be covered by existing resources and donations.

-The College of Nursing expects to add about 21 full-time posts to increase enrollment, Huff said.
+The College of Nursing expects to add about 21 full-time faculty and staff posts to allow for the increased enrollment, Huff said.

 People are also reading…